+Conclusion

 To conclude this paper, we shall provide results on factors that we have identified as relevant for democratic and autocratic party dominance.

 Ethnos in party dominance is evident to be less important than institutional arrangements.
 Advancing a particular ethnic group appears to apply to dominant-authoritarian regimes, that use coercion as tools of maintaining control.
 Statistical tests and case studies detected no ethnic factor in either predicting the style of party dominance or in the allocation of goods in democratic settings.
 This can be explained by a dominant’s party desire to extend its electoral base, and discrimination of ethnic groups runs contrary to that.
 SWAPO and ANC are examples of multi-ethnos ruling parties with popular support.
 The question of economic approval also should be raised.
 These factors are reasons why it is not yet time to discard ethnos from the analysis.
 A more thorough approach to ethnic factor is needed for future exploration.